asamarco/serial-demo/README.md

 PierinPIC18
 ===========

-PierinPIC18 is an unofficial MPLABX base project for the PierinPIC18 development board by Sangon (www.sangon.it)
+Demonstration of serial I/O over EUSART peripheal of PierinPIC18 (www.sangon.it)